Hafizah/Trend-Analysis-using-MySQL/README.md

 ![table_creation](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/table%20creation.jpg)

 You will see the word "session" used frequently in the analysis.
-Google Analytics defines the word "session" as the following.
+Google Analytics defines the word "session" as follows.

-> a group of user interactions with your website that take place within a given time frame.
+> A session is a group of user interactions with your website that take place within a given time frame.
 For example a single session can contain multiple page views, events, social interactions, and ecommerce transactions.

 Variable | Description
 ---- | -------
-**session_id** | Primary key
-**created_at** | Date when session takes place **user_id** | ID to track user across multiple sessions **utm_source** | Urchin tracking module to track where the traffic originated from **utm_campaign** | Urchin tracking module to monitor specific campaign **device_type** | Type of device used to access website
+**session_id** | Used as primary key in the table **created_at** | The date when each sessions occur **user_id** | The ID used to track the user across multiple sessions **utm_source** | Urchin tracking module to track where the traffic originated from **utm_campaign** | Urchin tracking module to monitor specific campaign **device_type** | The type of devices used to access the site

 ## Questions
 ### 1. How does traffic on desktop compared to mobile?